cyrilletuzi/angular-rx-submit/README.md

 This approach may seem simpler at first, but has multiple pitfalls:

 - forgetting to handle errors
-- breaking the separation principle by doing hundred of things in a property declaration
+- breaking the responsibility principle by doing hundred of different things at the same place
+- acting in a property declaration instead of a method
+- managing actions after success (like navigating to another page) is more confusing
+- order of actions: the example with `rxSubmission()` below is not exactly the same as one with `rxSubmit()` above:
+  - with `rxSubmit()`, things happen in 2 steps, in the expected order: first the submission management, then the navigation to another page
+  - with `rxSubmission()`, as there is only 1 step, the navigation to another page must be managed in the `action` observable, and so it will happen _before_ the submission management actually ends

-So it is recommended to:
+So `rxSubmit()` is recommended, and if one sticks to `rxSubmission()`, it is recommended to at least:

 - handle the error
 - do a dedicated method